Collenberg

-Collenberg is a community in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
+Collenberg is a municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
 It has a population of about 2,400.

 Geography

 Location

 Collenberg lies on right bank of the Main, 13 km away from Miltenberg and 18 km from Wertheim.
 Along the Main between Collenberg and Freudenberg runs the boundary between Bavaria and Baden-Württemberg.
 Behind Collenberg lie the wooded hills of the Spessart.

 Subdivisions

 Collenberg's Ortsteile are Fechenbach, Reistenhausen and Kirschfurt.

 History

 The community came into being in 1971 in the framework of municipal reform in Bavaria with the merger of the former communities of Fechenbach, Kirschfurt and Reistenhausen.

 Government

 Community council

 The council is made up of 14 council members, with the seats apportioned thus: